gvwilson/sensibleadventures/nardica/nardica.md

 and set it on the to-do rack that lined the wall behind the workbench.
 "How 'bout these?"

-The box she passed to Iffy opened to reveal three identical triangles made of fractal carbon fiber with rotors the size of Iffy's fingernails in each corner.
+The box she passed to Iffy opened to reveal small balls made of fractal carbon fiber with rotors the size of Iffy's fingernails in each corner.
 They were obviously drones,